badd-labs/badd-labs/lab2/README_solc.md

 "Hello"
 ```

 **Deliverable**: Finish the above commands to execute the hello-world contract.
-Submit the screenshot of contract-execution results and your code.
+Submit the screenshot of contract-execution results.